Student Loan Cancellation

 If you have Direct Loans only: You do not need to consolidate although it could be helpful in certain situations.
 See the Special Circumstances section at the end of this page for details.

-If you have at least one FFEL or Perkins Loan: You will need to consolidate these loans into a Direct Consolidation Loan to get on track for PSLF.
+If you have any Non-Direct Loans: You will need to consolidate these loans into a Direct Consolidation Loan to get on track for PSLF.
 Seek advice before applying to consolidate, especially if you also have Direct Loans.

-• This critical step is necessary for all borrowers who want to be considered for PSLF.
-There is one application to certify your employment and apply for PSLF.
-You can access the application here: PSLF Help Tool (online version).
+• There is one application to certify your employment and apply for PSLF.
+Apply here: PSLF Help Tool (online version).

 Certifying your employment is the only way for the Department of Education (and/or their designated servicer) to begin counting how many qualifying months you have toward the 120 necessary for forgiveness through PSLF.